All Episodes

 It was designed as a tax on wealthy Americans back when phone service was considered a luxury.

-It's not often you get to kill a tax, particularly one that goes back so far in history, said the Treasury Secretary, John Snow, said it was uh conceding its battle to uphold the tax after five appeals courts declared it illegal because of changes in the way long distance calls are billed.
+It said it was conceding its battle to uphold a tax after five appeals courts declared it illegal because of changes in the way long-distance calls are billed.

 Phone companies and cell carriers must stop billing for the tax August 1st.

-Individuals and businesses can file for refunds next year on their 2006 tax returns for excise taxes paid on long distance calls since March 1 of 2003.
+Individuals and businesses can file for refunds next year on their 2006 tax returns for excise taxes paid on long-distance calls since March 1 of 2003.

-Uh that should be offset by higher tax revenue from a strong economy.
+That should be offset by higher tax revenue from a strong economy.

 They'll find a way to raise taxes.

-It was a six uh paragraph statement.
+It was a six-paragraph statement.

-The uh president said he issued the order to give the Justice Department and angry lawmakers more time to work out an agreement on how to resolve the conflict.
+The president said he issued the order to give the Justice Department and angry lawmakers more time to work out an agreement on how to resolve the conflict.

 Those who violate the law, including members of Congress, should and will be held to account.